EricFillion/happy-transformer/docs/pages/7-text-to-text/4-finetuning.md

 Information about saving/loading preprocessed data can be found [here](/save-load-data/)

 preprocessing_processes: Number of processes used for preprocessing.
 We recommend 1-4.
 max_input_length: The maximum number of tokens for the input.
 The rest get truncated.
-If None, uses the maximum number of tokens as permitted by the tokenizer.
 max_output_length: Ditto, except for the output.